NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 TCP guarantees all packets delivered in order.
 This is a very helpful reliability for developers to build on.

-To do this the sender must know what the reciever successfully got.
+To do this the sender must know what the receiver successfully got.
 This is accomplished via ARQ (Automatic Repeat Request).
-If a sender doesn't get a message that ARQ1 was recieved in a certain timeframe, then it will re-send it.
+If a sender doesn't get a message that ARQ1 was received in a certain timeframe, then it will re-send it.

 **Stop and Wait ARQ**

-Guess how long it should take, if you dont' get a response, send it again.
+Guess how long it should take, if you don't get a response, send it again.
 This can work but is tricky.
-If you send to much you're retransmitting for no reason, and wiat too long your connection is slow.
+If you send too much you're retransmitting for no reason, and wait too long your connection is slow.

-TCP uses **Selective ACK** which basically waits for the reciever to say hey I didn't get this packet yet, and if it reaches a certain threshold like 3, then it will quickly resend that particular packet.
+TCP uses **Selective ACK** which basically waits for the receiver to say hey I didn't get this packet yet, and if it reaches a certain threshold like 3, then it will quickly resend that particular packet.
 This allows most of the time to be spent actively sending data, and the ability to recover from dropped packets.

 This does require the ability to buffer packets until you have everything you need in order.

 ### Transmission Control (TCP)

 Deciding how much of a link bandwidth to use is a bit complicated.
-If you send too much for the reciever that could be an issue, or maybe the network can't handle it, or any other amount of things that could go wrong.
+If you send too much for the receiver that could be an issue, or maybe the network can't handle it, or any other amount of things that could go wrong.

 So TCP implements a couple things to help that.

 #### Flow Control

-Flow control is where TCP tries to identify the recievers buffer that it is recieving data with, and tries to match the sender window size to that.
+Flow control is where TCP tries to identify the receiver's buffer that it is receiving data with, and tries to match the sender window size to that.
 Every ACK message includes a `rwnd` value which says how much buffer space is available.

 The sender uses this value to ensure it never sends more bytes than is available in the receiver buffer.

-If this value hits zero it would stop, but TCP instead send packets of 1 byte until it gets a response with a `rwnd` greater than zero.
+If this value hits zero it would stop, but TCP instead sends packets of 1 byte until it gets a response with a `rwnd` greater than zero.

 #### Congestion Control